 Delivery schedule is the overall project schedule from scoping through design, construction and opening to the public.
 Assess time considerations for starting the project or receiving dedicated funding and assess project completion importance.

 DESIGN-BID-BUILD - Requires time to perform sequential design and procurement, but if design time is available has the shortest procurement time after the design is complete.

-Opportunities Obstacles Rating

-Can be shelved Linear schedule to deliver

-Will need additional Task Order to "dust off"

-+

-nder construction to meet funding obligations before con equirements, design, procurements, and construction ca

-e slowed down by coordinating design-related issues be

-Opportunities Obstacles Rating

-Early construction start possible CAP dis-agreement could cause delay

-Concurrent schedule to deliver

-+

-construction can accelerate project delivery schedule; tion before completing design.
-Parallel process of desig however, procurement time can be lengthy due to the ti posals and provide for a fair, transparent selection proce me

-Opportunities Obstacles Rating

-Reduce cost and schedule Agency commitment / resources for design review

-Concurrent schedule to deliver

-Industry input for realistic schedule

-++
+Opportunities Obstacles Rating Acquisition of ROW is on the critical path before project advertisement is possible + design.
+Parallel process of development of contract reaccelerate project schedule.
+However, schedule can be nder construction to meet funding obligations before corequirements, design, procurements, and construction case slowed down by coordinating design-related issues by an the CM and designer and by the process of reaching a Opportunities Obstacles Rating No identified schedule constraints.
+SB 267 funds may require completion dates.
+Using CM/GC allows schedule to be fine tuned in a collaborative environment Selection of CM/GC contractor in Southwest Colorado may limit the pool of CM/GC contractors and may limit the ability to develop a cohesive and collaborative team. ++ construction can accelerate project delivery schedule; tion before completing design.
+Parallel process of design however, procurement time can be lengthy due to the toosals and provide for a fair, transparent selection process. ime Opportunities Obstacles Rating Overall schedule reduction is possible allowing a project to be constructed where there is currently project fatigue with project stakeholders and landowners.
+Allows acquisition of ROW concurrently with DB procurement process ++